FREQUENTLY ASKED QUESTIONS

 My vision is to revive the art of the personal wedding ceremony so I work closely with you as a couple.

+We also discuss what nuances or sensitivities to be aware of related to your backgrounds so we can honor family traditions without compromising the values you hold as a couple.
 I'm here to help you navigate those places without losing the momentum of the arc of your story as a couple.

 What types of ceremonies do you officiate?

 What makes your ceremony process unique?

 I am a keen observer of what makes couples tick.
 I live by the poem from Mary Oliver;

 My mission is to pay attention to your story, become astonished at how the intersections in your story occurred, and then tell about the brilliance and beauty of your story to you and your guests during the ceremony.